 Semi-Annual Shredding Event

-The Semi-Annual Gateway LA Shredding Event will take place on December 5 and 6, 2023.
+The Semi-Annual Gateway LA Shredding Event will take place in April 2025.
 This FREE event is only for the stakeholders in the Gateway LA BID.
 The event will be open at various locations within the Century corridor.

 We will once again partner with Shred Time, a full-service shredding company that provides a full array of data and destruction services that are performed on-location in their state-of-the-art mobile shredding truck.
 The company invests in the latest technologies to ensure end-to-end tracking of your documents: